 After 5 min. without interaction in a parameter selection or during entering a value in the settings menu, the active configuration step is closed and the associated parameter remains unchanged.
-The next step depends on what you have done before:
+The follow-up procedure depends on what you have done before: